 Experts say that the consumption of cashews as well as the application of cashew oil on your scalp ensures healthy hair.
 “Copper present in cashew nut oil helps in the production of skin and hair pigment called melanin,” says nutritionist Gargi Sharma.
 It also enhances hair colour and can provide a silky-smooth texture due to the presence of linoleic and oleic acids.

-Copper rpesent in cashew nut oil helps produce melanin, which is essential to hair growth.
+Cashew nuts benefits: Copper present in cashew nut oil helps produce melanin, which is essential to hair growth.

 The opinions expressed within this article are the personal opinions of the author.
 NDTV is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
 All information is provided on an as-is basis.
 The information, facts or opinions appearing in the article do not reflect the views of NDTV and NDTV does not assume any responsibility or liability for the same.